holyjak/Testofill-chrome-extension/README.md

 ----------------

 - Newer changes - see above in the Web Store info part.
+- 2024-06-17 v0.16
+  - update for Chrome manifest v3
+  - make permissions optional, request them for the current site when an action triggered
 - 2019-02-21 v0.13 - Improve React support (focus elements before changing them - works better with some components)
 - 2019-02-20 v0.12 - Save forms ignores iframes instead of being confused by them
 - 2019-02-19 v0.11 Save forms accepts fields that have only id and no name